mach-composer/mach-composer-cli/docs/src/concepts/components/lifecycle/first-stage.md

-# Component deployment - first stage
+# Component life cycle - first stage

-As described in the [components section](../../concepts/components/index.md) whenever a component contains a **serverless function** that needs to be uploaded to a registry, it needs a '*first stage*' deployment.
+As described in the [components section](../index.md) whenever a component contains a **serverless function** that needs to be uploaded to a registry, it needs a '*first stage*' deployment.